NeilNjae/nominet-quick-start-ai/2.markov-chains/markov.md

 You can begin to see the flavour of Dickens in this model.
 For instance, the bigram "was the" shows that, at least in this chapter, Dickens was concerned with time and seasons.

 You should be able to see how we can use this model to generate text.
 If we're generating text, and we've just generated a particular _n_-gram, we can look up that _n_-gram in the language model and see the words that could come after it.
-We pick one of the listed words, weighted by how the probability of occurrence, and emit that word.
+We pick one of the listed words, weighted by the probability of occurrence, and emit that word.
 That gives us a new _n_-gram, and the process repeats.

 For instance, let's say we start with the bigram "it was".
 We can look up words that come next, and the most most likey is "the".
 We emit that word and update the "most recent bigram" to be "was the".
 We pick one words that could follow: "season".
 Next comes "of", then a choice between "Light" and "Darkness".
 We can build up more text as we want by repeating the process.